OwaisGondal/icpc_notebook/README.md

 # icpc_notebook

-Source codes I used when I was competing at ICPC.
+Source codes used when I was competing at ICPC.